Guide to Honduras’ Aguas Termales

 Hot Springs around the Country

-To the east of Jaguar Moon Spa Resort is Aguas Termales Presidente, a hot spring that split into six separate pools.
+To the east of Jaguar Moon Spa Resort is Aguas Termales Presidente, a hot spring that is split into six separate pools.
 Locals typically visit the mineral spring after 7:00 pm, due to the evening temperature drop that makes enjoying the heated water more enjoyable.
 If you’d like to stay and bathe in the water when it’s less busy, you can rent a villa and hop in the spring early in the morning.

 Other Honduran hot springs: